 Three numbers in particular give an indication of your overall financial health: Your retirement savings, your debt and your emergency fund.

-“These three numbers are your basic financial security,” explains Stephany Kirkpatrick, director of financial planning and a Certified Financial Planner™ with LearnVest Planning Services.
+“These three numbers are your basic financial security,” explains Stephany Kirkpatrick, a Certified Financial Planner™ and vice president of operations and financial advice at LearnVest Planning Services.
 By getting a handle on these figures, she says, “you’ll begin to develop the foundation to help build your future.”

 Why does crunching this number matter?
 Simple.
 The money you save today will most likely be your primary income source for the entire time you’re retired, which could be 20 years … or far longer.
 And the secret of retirement savings is that the sooner you start saving, the more time your money has to grow.
 In other words, if you start investing money at 25 or 30, you’ll actually have to save less (and worry less) in the long run.